 As part of its ongoing efforts to help secure Florida’s water future, the Florida Chamber of Commerce announced an educational partnership in March 2016 with Dr. Brian Lapointe, Research Professor at Florida Atlantic University’s Harbor Branch Oceanographic Institute.
 Securing Florida’s Water Future is a series of educational videos solely focused on ensuring Florida’s water future is sustainable and provides the quality of life Floridians and visitors deserve.

-The most recent video in the series of educational videos demonstrates why following science-based research is important to securing Florida’s water future, and sheds light on the algae blooms on the St. Lucie Estuary that followed unusually heavy rainfall the winter and spring of 2016.
+The most recent video in the series of educational videos demonstrates why following science-based research is important to securing Florida’s water future, and sheds light on the harmful role that septic systems are playing in ongoing water quality problems in the Okaloosa River Basin.

 The Fight for Free Enterprise Continues